General policies and principles for the Library's collections are stated in the General Collection Development Policy.

-Subject Areas: theater history, theory & criticism; performance repertory, theory and technique; production management, design & technology.
-Core focus is on the Western performing arts traditions from Antiquity to the present, but the collection is growing to include global perspectives in parallel with teaching and research interests of the faculty.
+The core focus has been built around Western theater traditions, but the collection is growing to include global perspectives in parallel with teaching and research interests of the faculty.

-Date of publication: Most materials selected for acquisition are published in the 20th and 21st centuries.
+Most materials are published in the 20th and 21st centuries.

 The theater collection is comprised of print and electronic monographs, reference tools, video recordings, periodicals, and scholarly series.
 Conference proceedings are collected selectively.
 While a large percentage of content is exclusively published in print, reference tools, periodicals, edited volumes and anthologies are collected in electronic format when available.
 Dissertations are only acquired on demand.
 Textbooks are generally not acquired, unless requested by faculty.